Awareness & Advocacy

 The Diagnosis

-Lopez was diagnosed with kidney disease caused by a narrow ureter — a condition he had lived with unknowingly for years.
+Lopez was diagnosed with a genetic condition that had been silently damaging his kidneys for years.
 By the time it was discovered, his kidneys were functioning at less than 20% capacity.
 Dialysis was an option, but a transplant offered the best chance for a normal life.
 Ann Lopez was tested and found to be a compatible donor, and the transplant was performed at Cedars-Sinai Medical Center in Los Angeles.

 Advocacy for the Latino Community